Rewarding Active Delegates (RAD) Program

 Tracking of Rewards

 The OpCo is responsible for keeping track of all rewards for delegate voting.
 It should be available on a public spreadsheet.
 For clarity, all records should be kept on a per calendar month basis, and payouts should be issued shortly after month’s end.
+If a proposal’s voting phase starts in one month and ends in the next, it will count towards the month in which it ends.
 When payouts are computed, the program manager (who could either be OpCo or another party) should accurately keep track of total accrued rewards and total payouts, to ensure only the difference carries over to the next month.

 Delegates must earn at least $100 before a payment is issued.
 The allocation will carry over to the next calendar month, but it will expire after 3 months if the threshold is not reached.
 This is simply to avoid sending dust transactions alongside the overhead in doing so.